Congratulations! You have now enrolled in your Medicare plan.

 If you are using bank draft, credit card or paper check, make sure your accounts are able to handle a year’s worth of payments so you can avoid a situation where your payment is not made due to your transactions reaching their limit.

-For your Part C, Part D and supplement plans, we recommend that you check with your insurance providers to understand their payment policies and how you can best comply and avoid any missed or late payments.
+For your Part C, Part D and Supplement plans, we recommend that you check with your insurance providers to understand their payment policies and how you can best comply to avoid any missed or late payments.

 Any cancellation actions will be sent to you via mail.